geekylara/AutoCommands/README.md

 ## Auto Command Execution Script for Minecraft

 This Python script automates the execution of a specific command within Minecraft.
-The script utilizes the `pyautogui` library for simulating keyboard input and includes an alert feature using the `tkinter` library to notify the user that the command will be executed.
+The script utilizes the `pyautogui` library for simulating keyboard input and includes an optional alert feature using the `tkinter` library to notify the user that the command will be executed.

 ### How it Works